cse-sim/cse/doc/src/docs/input-data/zone.md

   })
 }}

-znModel = CZM zone heating and cooling is provided either via an RSYS HVAC system, by "magic" heat transfers specified by znQxxx items, or via TERMINAL (s).
-One of these must be defined.
+znModel = CZM zone heating and cooling is provided either via an RSYS HVAC system, by ideal heat transfers specified by znQMxH/znQMxC items, or via TERMINAL (s).
+At least one of these must be defined.

 ### znRSys